TheFibonacciEffect/EAW-Mod/Readme.md

        1. Get the textures from the base game using the Eaw_file_Extractor https://www.moddb.com/downloads/eaw-file-extractor
        2. Use the file "C:\Program Files (x86)\Steam\steamapps\common\Star Wars Empire at War\corruption\Data\textures.meg" for force of curruption
        3. Obtain an .tga file for the icon
+          1. Use GIMP
+          2. Get some Picture from the internet (make sure you have the rights to use it)
+          3. (Put a vigniette on the image, use `Filters → Light and Shadow → Vignette` and use transparent color)
+          4. Scale it to 50x50 pixels, use `Image>Scale Image`
+          5. Save as .tga
        4. Uing the MED Editor open the MT_COMMANDBAR.MTD file in C:\Program Files (x86)\Steam\steamapps\common\Star Wars Empire at War\corruption\Mods\Source\Data\ART\TEXTURES
        5. There open MT_COMMANDBAR.TGA.
        6. Add the image you want to use